tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 pulumi stack output
 ```

-## Create an IAM binding to allow public read access to the bucket.
+## Create an IAM binding to allow public read access to the bucket
 Append the following to `__main__.py`

 ```python